include-dcc/include-dbt-sandbox/docs/guides/running-models-in-airflow.md

 airflow bash operator, using the `cosmos` `DbtDag` operator allows individual models and those models' tests to be materialized as individual tasks.

-For a dbt model - or set of models - to be picked up by airflow and run, those models need to be referenced by a DAG.
+For a dbt model - or set of models - to be picked up by Airflow and run, those models need to be referenced by a DAG.

 ### Getting files into MWAA